natalieagus/50002/docs/FPGA/Lucid V1/fpga_4.md

         alu_system.a = regfile_system.read_data_1;
     }
 ```
-Here's how you can create the `wasel` mux:
+Here's how you can create the `wasel` MUX:
 ```nasm
     case(control_system.wasel){
       b0: